danktankk/Docs/mTLS/cloudflare.md

 ---

+# **IMPORTANT:**
-**Note:** Always keep your `.p12` file and its associated password secure.
+### Always keep your `.p12` file and its associated password secure.
 If lost, you'll need to regenerate the certificate and repeat the installation process on all devices.